aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/backups/templates/backups.md

 ### For marks in the module
 1. **You need to submit flags**.
 Note that the flags and the challenges in your VMs are different to other's in the class.
 Flags will be revealed to you as you complete challenges throughout the module.
 Flags look like this: ==flag{*somethingrandom*}==.
 Follow the link on the module page to submit your flags.
-2. **You need to document the work and your solutions in a workbook**.
-This needs to include screenshots (including the flags) of how you solved each Hackerbot challenge and a writeup describing your solution to each challenge, and answering any "Workbook Questions".
-The workbook will be submitted later in the semester.
+2. **You need to document the work and your solutions in a Log Book**.
+This needs to include screenshots (including the flags) of how you solved each Hackerbot challenge and a writeup describing your solution to each challenge, and answering any "Log Book Questions".
+The Log Book will be submitted later in the semester.

 ## Meet Hackerbot!
 ![small-right](images/skullandusb.svg)